Updated: 03.01.2023

 Rafie Muhammad

-Patchstack Pro and Business users are protected from the vulnerability.
-You can also sign up the Patchstack Community plan to be notified about vulnerabilities as soon as they become disclosed.
+Patchstack Pro and Business users are protected from the vulnerability in OceanWP theme.
+You can also sign up for the Patchstack Community plan to be notified about vulnerabilities as soon as they become disclosed.

 For plugin developers, we have security audit services and Threat Intelligence Feed API for hosting companies.

-This theme suffers from an authenticated Local File Inclusion (LFI) vulnerability.
-This vulnerability allows any authenticated user with minimum Subscriber user role to perform local file inclusion with limited .php file extension on the WordPress server.
+The OceanWP theme suffers from an authenticated Local File Inclusion (LFI) vulnerability.
+This vulnerability allows any authenticated user with a minimum Subscriber user role to perform local file inclusion with a limited .php file extension on the WordPress server.
 The described vulnerability was fixed in version 3.4.2 and assigned CVE-2023-23700.

 This is the first vulnerability I personally found in a WordPress theme.
 Generally, if we compare plugins and themes, we can see that themes tend to process user input much less frequently than plugins.
-This causes much less vulnerabilities to exist in themes than plugins.
+This causes much fewer vulnerabilities to exist in themes than in plugins.

 The initial discovery of this vulnerability happened when we analyzed a few of the wp_ajax actions in the theme.
 One of the wp_ajax actions available is wp_ajax_oceanwp_cp_load_pane_action which will load the theme panel pane.
 This action is handled by the load_theme_panel_pane function: